The Montana Cooperative Development Center explains it best: “A cooperative is an organization that is owned

 To the casual shopper, our cooperative will look like any other independent bookstore, with inventory that’s heavily focused and tailored to the community.
 To the members, it’s a store that they own a piece of and have a voice in.
 We’re now looking for investors, who can spend as little as $100 to become a full voting member of the cooperative.

-One of the things that makes our bookstore cooperative different is that many of our members are published authors, including 2/3 of the board of directors and the general manager.
+One of the things that makes our bookstore cooperative different is that many of our members are published authors, including 40% of our initial Board of Directors.

 A Cooperative is an internationally recognized form of business that exists in a realm between a publicly owned for-profit and a non-profit.